mwshinn/mwshinn.github.io/if_only.md

 ### About

-*If Only* is a musical comedy/drama/thriller created by two students interested in musical theatre.
+*If Only* is a musical comedy/drama/thriller.
 It is available under the Creative Commons Attribution Share-Alike license, meaning that, more or less, anybody is free to look at it, share it, and perform it without licensing fees.
 (More specific information can be found in the